20 Best Vietnamese Restaurants in Hanoi

 - Opening hours: 06:30 - 22:00

 Ding Doong Restaurant, inspired by the church bells of Hanoi St. Joseph Cathedral, offers a unique blend of classic Asian-European architecture and a peaceful atmosphere in the heart of Hanoi Old Quarter.
-The restaurant’s intimate private dining room accommodates up to 10 guests, perfect for gatherings with family, friends, or business partners.
+The restaurant’s intimate private dining room accommodates up to 10 guests, perfect for gatherings with family, friends, or business partners with varied tastes.
 The chef honors traditional cooking techniques, creating exquisite dishes with passion and precision.
 Guests can indulge in a luxurious dining experience while enjoying the peaceful ambiance and an enticing set menu.

 13. Co Vietnamese Restaurant & Vegan